 Health and wellbeing at work

-As part of the department's commitment to supporting your health and wellbeing, this site has been designed to provide information to assist you to manage your wellbeing and implement a staff health and wellbeing program at your workplace.
+As part of the department's commitment to supporting staff health and wellbeing, this page provides information to help staff manage their wellbeing and implement a staff health and wellbeing program at their workplace.
 There are a number of tools, resources and information sources provided to assist you.

 Staff wellbeing programs have contributed to reduced absenteeism, increased morale, enhanced team and social work relationships and improved physical and mental health.

 - Wellbeing planning—form a committee.

 - Needs assessment—gather information about your staff and workplace.